Zanzibarr/Notify/readme.md

 # Telegram_Python_Notifier
 This python application, will send messages on telegram, to the chat id specified, from the bot specified by the token.
+Currently it is configured to build text messages, markdown text messages, documents, photos, video and audio.

+Feel free to suggest us new improvements or to report some bugs/problems by opening an <a href="https://github.com/Zanzibarr/Telegram_Python_Notifier/issues">Issue</a>.

 # Configuration
 Clone this repo into a folder of your choice (the folder must be kept into the system for the app to work).